DellsadaLvt/ESP_IDF/README.md

 # ESP_IDF
 This is the processing that I learn about ESP IDF.
-Main 0: I used esp8266, MAIN 1: I use esp32.
-I see that both API are almost similar.
 ### Path:
 ```
 export PATH="$PATH:$HOME/esp/xtensa-lx106-elf/bin"